castorini/pygaggle/docs/experiments-CovidQA.md

 mrr@10          0.22846344887161213
 ```

-It takes about 10 seconds to re-rank this subset on CovidQA using a P100.
+It takes about 10 seconds to re-rank this subset on CovidQA

 ## Re-Ranking with monoT5